 15 well-known Italian sayings and how to use them

-Some Italian sayings have sharp cultural or regional bounds, and so it is difficult to figure them out without an in-depth knowledge of the Italian culture/background.
-But, the vast majority of Italian proverbs are just words of wisdom whose counterpart you can find in many different languages and cultures.
+Some Italian sayings have sharp cultural or regional bounds, so it isn’t easy to figure them out without an in-depth knowledge of the Italian culture/background.
+The vast majority of Italian proverbs are just words of wisdom whose counterpart you can find in many different languages and cultures.

-The most effective way to incorporate sayings or idioms in Italian is to decide to learn the “transparent ones”, that is to say, the ones that have a literal translation in your native language: they simply make more sense and so they are easier to retain.
+The most effective way to incorporate sayings or idioms in Italian is to decide to learn the “transparent ones,” that is to say, the ones that have a literal translation in your native language: they simply make more sense are easier to retain.

-In this selection, I am pulling together a list of typical Italian sayings that I like to use in my day-to-day speech.
+In this selection, I am pulling together a list of typical Italian sayings that I like to use in my everyday speech.

 Do you want to learn more idioms?
-Try this Latin ones 12 Latin expressions Italian likes to use
+Try these Latin ones 12 Latin expressions Italian likes to use.

 Lies have short legs (lit.)

-The closest English translation is when it rains it pours.
-If in English this sentence has just a negative connotation implying that things keep going wrong for someone who is already unlucky.
+The closest English translation is when it rains, it pours.
+If in English, this sentence has just a negative connotation implying that things keep going wrong for someone already unlucky.
 In Italian piove sul bagnato has a positive connotation too.
 It also means that things keep going great for those who have already had good luck.

 The eye doesn’t see, the heart does not hurt (lit.)

-If you don’t see anything which you probably don’t want to know, you won’t suffer from it.
-So, what the eye doesn’t see the heart doesn’t grieve over.
+If you don’t see something you probably don’t want to know, you won’t suffer from it.
+So, what the eye doesn’t know the heart doesn’t grieve over.

-This Italian proverb is used to point out that if you haven’t been able to seize an opportunity when it arose, you are most likely to miss it forever.
-Then, it’s used as an exhortation to take the chances when they arise, without pondering and postponing too much.
+This Italian proverb is used to point out that if you haven’t been able to seize an opportunity when it arose, you will most likely miss it forever.
+It’s then used as an exhortation to take the chances when they arise, without pondering and postponing too much.

 This Italian proverb suggests that it’s complicated to eradicate bad habits and that it’s complicated, if not impossible, to change it.

 This proverb is good for those who struggle to make decisions.
 Sometimes to get something, you need to give up on something else.
 You can’t have your cake and eat it too.
-Sometimes, you can’t have all you want at the same time, but you need to give up on something.
+Sometimes, you can’t have all you want simultaneously, but you need to give up on something.